RohmaShabbir/GIAIC_Q3/📝 Assignments/Operators/README.md

 ---

 ## 6. Membership Operators
-These operators check whether a value exists in sequence (list, tuple, string).
+These operators check whether a value exists in a sequence (list, tuple, string).

 | Operator | Meaning | Example |
 |----------|---------|---------|